 Who’s Luke?

-Hey, I’m Luke — Welding has been a huge part of my story long before Luke’s Fab Lab ever came to life.
+Welding has been a huge part of my story long before Luke's Fab Lab came to life.

-I grew up working on my family’s chicken farm helping out since I could walk.
-My first taste of welding came when I was about 14, helping out a local guy with a small shop.
-At first, it was just grinding and cutting parts all day, but the day he asked if I wanted to learn how to Mig weld, I was hooked.
-That first spark lit something in me that I never knew existed.
-In a couple years that job came to an end, but my passion for the trade didn’t.
+I grew up on my family's chicken farm and got my first taste of welding at 14 working for a small local shop.
+Started with just grinding and cutting material, but the day I was asked if I wanted to learn MIG welding, I was hooked.
+After a couple years, that job came to an end, but that spark of passion for welding didn’t.

-Back on the farm, I found myself welding again—this time with Stick and TIG.
-Honestly, I was terrible when I started.
-I couldn’t figure it out, got frustrated a lot, and thought maybe it just wasn’t for me.
-But little by little, through YouTube videos, trial and error, and a ton of weekends burning plates with beads, I started seeing progress.
-Those tiny wins kept me going, and before I knew it, welding wasn’t just a side skill for fabricating farm projects and fixing broken equipment—it became my passion.
-Eventually, I made the tough call to step away from the family business to chase welding full-time, and I’ve never looked back.
+Back on the farm, I picked up Stick and TIG — and honestly, I was terrible.
+I got frustrated, watched endless YouTube videos, and spent countless weekends burning beads until I started seeing progress.
+Those small wins kept me going, and welding went from a farm skill to a passion.
+Eventually, I made the tough call to leave the family business and chase welding full-time — and I've never looked back.

-Working in a full-time welding shop humbled me fast.
-I thought I knew more than I did, but being around experienced welders opened my eyes.
-I learned the value of keeping a student mindset, soaking up tips from others, and never acting like a know-it-all.
-With the help of YouTube, co-workers, and endless practice, I worked my way into pipe welding and eventually got my 6G certifications—all without spending a dime on welding school.
-Instead, I built my career through hands-on experience, YouTube, and the generosity of people willing to share their knowledge.
+Working in a professional shop humbled me fast.
+Being around experienced welders taught me the value of staying a student, soaking up knowledge, and never acting like a know-it-all.
+Through hands-on experience, YouTube, and the generosity of others, I worked my way into pipe welding and earned my 6G certifications — without ever spending a dime on welding school.

 Over time, something shifted.
 Instead of being the guy asking all the questions, I started being the one helping new welders coming in—sharing tricks, giving pointers, and helping them level up.
 That’s when I realized something important: as much as I love laying down slick beads and building projects, I love helping people even more.

-That’s why I started Luke’s Fab Lab.
-My goal is simple—to take everything I’ve learned over the years, the struggles, the mistakes, and the wins, and pass it on to the next generation of welders.
-I want to make welding more approachable, practical, and fun for anyone who’s just starting out or looking to grow their skills.
-I’m all about helping someone skip the frustrations I went through, provide shortcuts and tips, and ultimately find their passion in this trade.
+That's why I started Luke's Fab Lab.
+My goal is simple: take everything I've learned — the struggles, the mistakes, and the wins — and pass it on.
+I want to make welding approachable, practical, and fun, whether you're just starting out or looking to level up your skills.